1999 + 2017 = “I Don’t”

 Venting her frustrations regarding the relationship, she shares her thoughts on it and its end and sarcastically sings how she felt like the “pity party of the year.”
 She sings in a comfortable range, playing with the different textures of her golden pipes.
 Vocally, it is emotional yet appropriately understated, warm and soulful (to the disappointment of some, but not us).

-Featured hip-hop artist YG adds some nice flavor to the song too, via a catchy hook and verse, a practice that became commonplace in the late ’90s.
-His inclusion also maintains Mariah’s track record of giving shine to hip hop stars on the come up and not merely using them for their popularity after the blow up.
+Featured rising star YG adds some nice flavor to the song too, via a catchy hook and verse, a practice that became commonplace in the late ’90s.
+His inclusion also maintains Mariah’s track record of giving shine to hip-hop artists on the come up and not merely using them for their popularity after the blow up.
 YG’s repeated 4-bar becomes an ear worm, and his broken apart verse creates a feeling of stuttering and stammering as the breakup takes hold.
 Then when Mariah comes back in with the doubled vocals for the final chorus?
 Yes.
 She’s back like she never left.

 Hopefully, urban and rhythmic radio will take note and give “MC the MC” the success she deserves with “I Don’t” at their formats, which could inspire pop radio to let it crossover.
 Until then, we’ll be bopping to “I Don’t” at the dress burning party, sipping on a splash.